 In a world of high-tech electronics and frequently costly, oversized fitness equipment, it is sometimes the simplest, smallest and most basic inventions that have the power to unlock so much potential in our everyday lives.

-Meet the slant board – a game-changer for pairing simplicity with high impact when it comes our bodies ability to cope with the demands of everyday movements and so much more.
+Meet the slant board – a game-changer for pairing simplicity with high impact when it comes our body’s ability to cope with the demands of everyday movements and so much more.

-It has gained a huge amount of popularity in recent years amongst fitness coaches, sports professionals and physiotherapists alike, thanks to an ever-growing body of research that has increased our understanding of the variety benefits it can bring.
-From improved balance, to injury rehabilitation to strengthening the muscles used in almost any footwork movement – be it walking, dancing, running or simply standing still.
+It has gained a huge amount of popularity in recent years amongst fitness coaches, sports professionals and Physical Therapists alike, thanks to an ever-growing body of research that has increased our understanding of the variety of benefits it can bring.
+From improved balance, to injury rehabilitation, to being able to better target the quads, glutes, hamstrings and calves during workouts… we’re big believers in slant boards.

 The slant board is a flat, non-slip platform, usually made from strong wood or lightweight plastic, which, as the name suggests, can be set to different levels of incline to achieve a desired ‘slant’.
 Usually this will involve three levels; low, medium and high; each of which is suited to various individual needs and the type of stretch or exercise we are using the board for.

 The board can be used for a variety of stretches that work by targeting the muscles and tendons in our feet, legs and glutes, which help to maintain our overall fitness.
 It is super-easy to use – in fact, some stretches involve little more than standing still on the board! – and most boards are lightweight enough to make them portable – that means no excuses for skipping the exercises on your holidays!

 With so much to gain (and the added bonus of no technology to go wrong!) let’s delve a little deeper into the benefits, followed by an introduction to some of the most popular stretches, so that you can be ready to get started with this fantastic fitness tool today.